graphcore-research/graphcore-research.github.io/README.md

 ---
 ```

-There's no need for a `<!-- more -->` excerpt separator in the child pages, as their content is automatically merged into the root.
-The excerpt separator is optional in the root page; if not included, the entire root page will be used as the excerpt.
+There's no need for a `<!-- more -->` excerpt separator, as this will be appended to the root page automatically (although it may be added if the excerpt would otherwise be too long).

 ### Links